Skip to footer content

 dotnet build

 Here we are creating a simple weather REST API using .NET CLI.
-The first line creates a Core Web API project named HangfireDemo (also can create ASP.NET Core) to execute API endpoints.
-The second line is to navigate to our newly created folder "HangfireDemo" and then build the project.
-Next, we added the Hangfire NuGet package to our project and again built it.
-After this, you can open your project in any editor of your choice, Visual Studio 2022 or JetBrains Rider.
-Now if you run the project you can see the Swagger as below.
+The first line creates a .NET Core Web API project named HangfireDemo to execute API endpoints.
+The second line navigates to our newly created folder "HangfireDemo," and then we build the project.
+Next, we add the Hangfire NuGet package to our project and build it again.
+After this, you can open your project in any editor of your choice, such as Visual Studio 2022 or JetBrains Rider.
+Now if you run the project you can see the Swagger as follows:

 Hangfire .NET Core (How It Works For Developer): Figure 1 - Swagger